-Before I worked in fostering I assumed all fostering services were not-for-profit, so it's important to 'do your homework' and work out what type of organisation feels right for you.
-Working at Team Fostering is particularly rewarding for me because the agency is a truly ethical, not-for-profit one that invests surplus funds into putting children’s futures first.
-Our staff and foster carers value this ethical approach to fostering immensely, and I’m proud to be part of an agency like ours.
+Many people just assume that all fostering services are not-for-profit, so it's important to 'do your homework' and work out what type of organisation feels right for you.
+Working at Team Fostering is particularly rewarding for many of our foster carers because the agency is a truly ethical, not-for-profit one that invests surplus funds into putting children’s futures first.
+Our staff and foster carers value this ethical approach to fostering immensely, and we are all proud to be part of an agency like ours.
 Not-for-profit agencies are able to offer similar fees, support and training as for-profit agencies, often with additional opportunities made possible by the reinvestment of funds!
 Read more about our support by clicking here.

 6) What is your gut instinct telling you?

 You’ll know within minutes of looking at a website, a social media channel or an article whether you think an agency is putting children’s futures first and whether it's somewhere that impresses you and engages you.

 Speak with agencies on the phone and consider the way their staff speak to you.
 Are they quick at answering your queries?
 Are they polite?
 Fostering is an amazing role and it’s important that, if you start a fostering journey, you do it with an agency that you’d like to call home with an organisation that takes the time to welcome your enquiry and answer any questions that you have.'